 Why this works well for AI agents

 The Aamu API is intentionally close to the product model.
-An AI agent can create a task, attach files, write a doc, schedule a meeting, submit a form response, or work with structured database rows without inventing a parallel workflow.
+An AI agent can create a task, attach files, write a doc, schedule a meeting, submit a form response, manage a database automation, or work with structured database rows without inventing a parallel workflow.

 The OpenAPI document gives the agent a map of the available operations, while scoped Team API keys keep access narrow.
 That combination makes the API useful for automation without making it too broad by default.